Sheet pan roasted veggies tossed in olive oil, with chicken sausage, ready in 30 minutes. Paleo, Whole 30, a clean meal all around!

 - 6 ounces petite baby carrots

-- 1 tbsp Mrs. Dash Garlic and Herb Seasoning
+- 1 tablespoon Mrs. Dash Garlic and Herb Seasoning

 - Preheat the oven to 400 degrees F. Line a very large sheet pan with parchment paper or foil.

 - Place the cubed red potatoes and baby carrots on the sheet pan.
 Pour 2 tablespoons olive oil and half of the spice mix, and garlic on top.
 Toss to combine and roast in the oven for 20 minutes.